Winter Immune Support For All Ages

 Nutrient Support For Toddlers’ Immune Systems

 Young kids can be notoriously picky when it comes to eating, and some kids will resist a varied diet.
-If little ones aren’t eating much meat, beef liver capsules are a good addition to their diets because the capsules provide important immune system nutrients including preformed vitamin A, vitamin D, zinc, and iron.
-For more information about giving beef liver capsules to your baby, see this article: Beef Liver Capsules Are A Great First Food For Babies – Dr. Green Mom.
+If little ones aren’t eating much meat, a beef liver supplement is a good addition to their diets because they provide important immune system nutrients including preformed vitamin A, vitamin D, zinc, and iron.
+For more information about giving beef liver supplements to your baby, see this article: Beef Liver Capsules Are A Great First Food For Babies – Dr. Green Mom.
 Carnivore kids that have trouble eating fruits and vegetables may benefit from a multivitamin, vitamin C, and chlorophyll.

 Probiotics support the immune system as does a regular dose of vitamin D. Playing outside in the sunshine, even in the winter, helps improve the microbiome and vitamin D levels and has many added benefits for metabolism, body composition, fine and gross motor development, and mental health.